Metrist-Software/commanded/guides/Process Managers.md

 - `{:start, process_uuid}` - create a new instance of the process manager.
 - `{:start!, process_uuid}` - create a new instance of the process manager (strict).
 - `{:continue, process_uuid}` - continue execution of an existing process manager.
+- `{:continue, true}` - continue execution of all existing process manager instances.
+No continue! option as this will only operate on existing processes
 - `{:continue!, process_uuid}` - continue execution of an existing process manager (strict).
 - `{:stop, process_uuid}` - stop an existing process manager, shutdown its process, and delete its persisted state.